 While earthships can grow fruits and vegetables year-round, most residents are not entirely self-sustainable when it comes to food.
 “Humans are humans,” Baisley says.
 “We love our variety and regardless of what somebody says to you, there’s no way they want to eat kale chips every day.”

 “This is EVE,” says Baisley as he shows me inside the largest structure on the premise.
-The two-story building is impressive in size, and it has a cathedral-like feel to it.
+The two-story building is impressive in size, and has a cathedral-like feel to it.
 The walls are almost entirely covered with empty bottles and cans, creating a stained-glass effect throughout the building.
 Massive, arched windows help flood the main room in natural light.

 “Depending on who you talk to in the company, anywhere from 25 to 40 percent of the bottles and cans you see here were actually drank by the crew members, the academy students, and the interns themselves,” Baisley says, adding: “Depending how inebriated they are when they talk to you, that number may be subject to change.”

 EVE stands for Earthship Village Ecologies.
 Designed as an “urban housing environment,” it’s made up of five studio apartments that share a communal living space.
 In 2007, New Mexico Legislature passed the Sustainable Development Testing Site Act, written by Reynolds.
-It allowed Reynolds and his team to research and test sustainable housing on a two-acre plot within Earthship Biotecture.
+It allowed Reynolds and his team to research and test sustainable housing on a 2-acre plot within Earthship Biotecture.
 EVE is the result, but it was never fully finished.

-“Unfortunately, we were given a five-year permit to build whatever we wanted with no regards to code enforcement or regulations, with the strict requirement that we stop building after that permit expired,” Baisley says.
+“Unfortunately, we were given a 5-year permit to build whatever we wanted with no regards to code enforcement or regulations, with the strict requirement that we stop building after that permit expired,” Baisley says.

 Today, EVE is used to grow plants and vegetables year-round.
 It’s the only building in the community that faces southwest instead of directly south, in an effort to pick up the most light from sunsets.
 And it seems to be working: The plants inside are thriving, despite the fact that the windows are made with marine-grade plastic instead of glass.
 “This is what you would find in boats,” Baisley says.